EXETER CANAL CRUISE

 Anchor-Icon-teal

-Sailing: Dates vary – check the timetable below for 2024 & 2025 departures
+Sailing: Dates vary – please check the timetable below

 Duration: 2hours 30mins (one way)